 HelpSystems highlights these risks every year with the State of IBM i Security Study, helping IBM i shops understand where and how they can improve cybersecurity.
 The water district investigated by Verizon is a perfect example of the organizations included in the study.

-The results of the 2016 State of IBM i Security Study have just been published this week, and once again, one of the most surprising take-aways is how vulnerable so many systems are.
+The results of the State of IBM i Security Study are in, and once again, one of the most surprising take-aways is how vulnerable so many systems are.
 If ever there was a moment to take action on IBM i security, this is it.